dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 solid-state chemistry?
 Doesn't it also represent mastery over logic, math, Gödel, Turing and especially [Von Neumann machines]()?
-Nevermind that, it represents the manisfestation of all this knowledge into the physical plane, whereby the metaphysical (is) imbued into the structure of matter itself.
+Nevermind that, it represents the manisfestation of all this knowledge into the physical plane, whereby the metaphysical facsimilarly imbues itself into the structure of matter.
 This is the physical reification of a materialistic or idealistic conception of the metaphysical: a machine capable of executing instruction sets, numbered according to [Gödel's](https://www.perrymarshall.com/articles/religion/godels-incompleteness-theorem/)